truenas/middleware/docs/userguide/freenas_cli.rst

    **before** starting the iperf process.

 From your desktop, open the client.
 Input the IP of address of the FreeNAS® system, specify the running time for the test under
 :menuselection:`Application layer options --> Transmit` (the default test time is 10 seconds), and click the "Run Iperf!" button.
-Figure 23.1a shows an example of the client running on a Windows system while an SFTP transfer is occurring on the network.
+Figure 24.1a shows an example of the client running on a Windows system while an SFTP transfer is occurring on the network.

-**Figure 23.1a: Viewing Bandwidth Statistics Using xjperf**
+**Figure 24.1a: Viewing Bandwidth Statistics Using xjperf**

 |iperf.png|

 .. |iperf.png| image:: images/iperf.png
-    :width: 6.9252in
-    :height: 4.9965in

 Depending upon the traffic being tested (e.g. the type of share running on your network), you may need to test UDP instead of TCP.
 To start the iperf server in UDP mode, use :command:`iperf -sDu` as the **u** specifies UDP; the startup message should indicate that the server is listening for UDP datagrams.
 If you